 - What are the credentials and training of your staff?
 A multidisciplinary team should include a range of providers with experience and training in the treatment of eating disorders and associated conditions.
 Examples of disciplines typically represented on a team include psychiatrists, psychologists, social workers, occupational therapists, dietitians and counselors.

-- What medical services do you provide and how do you manage medical complications or co-occurring psychiatric conditions?
-Inpatient and residential programs should have either on site, or readily available access to treatment for co-occuring conditions, including medical management of potential complications that may arise as a result of an eating disorder.
+- What medical services do you provide, and how do you manage medical complications or co-occurring psychiatric conditions?
+Inpatient and residential programs should have either on-site or readily available access to treatment for co-occurring conditions, including medical management of potential complications.

 Lists of outpatient and inpatient providers are available from the Academy of Eating Disorders and the National Eating Disorders Association.